Reading time: 7 min.

 Book a consultation

-Our professionally-trained and experienced specialists are here to answer the questions you have and put you at ease if you’re getting ready for a hair transplant
+Our professionally-trained and experienced specialists are here to answer the questions you have and put you at ease if you’re getting ready for a hair transplant.

-Contact us for a free consultation with one of our hair loss specialists, and we’ll help you take the first step towards getting your full head of hair back again.
+Book a free consultation with one of our hair loss specialists, and we’ll help you take the first step towards getting your full head of hair back again.

 Does smoking cause hair loss?, Wimpole Clinic